waves-wallet/wallet/README.md

 # Testnet and Mainnet

-The Client sources are currently setup for testnet.
+The Client sources are currently setup for TESTNET.
-If you want to run on mainnet please change the according settings in js/app.js.
+If you want to run on MAINNET please change the according settings in js/app.js.
 Check for the possible values Gruntfile.js.

 # How to use the codebase